Hawking radiation from a hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole: Charged spin half particle emission from the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole

 and the Pauli matrices $\sigma$'s are

 We write only the spin-up function, $\chi_{\uparrow}$ for the Dirac field eqn. (\ref{dirac}) as

 The expansion of the Dirac field of eqn. (\ref{dirac}) is given by

-where we have introduced the Dirac's partial differential operator notation, $\partial_{\mu}$.
-Applying the WKB approximation, we use eqn. (\ref{wave}) into the eqn. (\ref{Dirac}) of the Dirac field, dividing by the exponential term, and keeping only the lowest order in $\hbar$, we get
+We employ Dirac's partial differential operator notation, $\partial_{\mu}$.
+Applying the WKB approximation, we substitute \ref{wave} into \ref{dirac} for the Dirac field.
+Dividing through by the exponential term and retaining only the leading order terms in $\hbar$, we obtain:

 Here, $A$ and $B$ are not constants.
-We have neglected all the higher order of $O(\hbar)$ in the expansion of $A$ and $B$ derivatives and the components of $\Omega_{\nu}$ while applying WKB approximation.
-Now, considering the first and third equations, i.e., eqn. (\ref{eqn1}) and eqn. (\ref{eqn3}), it is evident that these two equations become a non-trivial solution for $A$ and $B$ only if the determinant of the coefficient matrix becomes zero.
-Consequently, we get,
+In applying the WKB approximation, we have omitted all higher-order terms of $O(\hbar)$ in the expansion of the derivatives of $A$ and $B$, as well as the components of $\Omega_{\nu}$.
+Focusing on the first and third equations, namely \ref{eqn1} and \ref{eqn3}, it is clear that these equations yield a non-trivial solution for $A$ and $B$ only if the determinant of the coefficient matrix vanishes.
+As a result, we obtain:

 It is seen that the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter spacetime possesses two Killing vectors, $(1, 0, 0, 0)$ and $(0, 0, 0, 1)$.
 We can employ variable separation for the action $\mathcal{S}$ in case of the two decoupling $(m=0)$ equations in the following manner: